yssk22/gaecouch/README.md

 # Installation

-configure app.yml for your application id, and update command.
+configure app.yaml copied from app.yaml.example,
+and deploy the application on your GAE environment.

 ## Example